Creating and Running Symfony Projects

 - Visit

-ServBay comes with built-in Redis and Memcached services, and relevant PHP extensions.
-You can directly use Symfony’s Cache component with these in your project.
+ServBay comes with Redis and Memcached, and related PHP extensions.
+You can directly use them with the Symfony Cache component.

 .env

-file.- For Memcached: ServBay's default Memcached port is
+file, specify your cache connection:- For Memcached: ServBay default Memcached port is

 11211